 Please check the box at the top of the discussion to be notified when new posts are added.
 We encourage you to contribute to the discussion and to interact with other members of the HPB community who are also developing a response to this unprecedented global health crisis.

-The Scientific & Research Committee of E-AHPBA, namely Dr Anita Balakrishnan, have created a survey on the practice of hepatopancreatobiliary surgery during the COVID-19 pandemic.
+The Scientific & Research Committee of E-AHPBA, namely Dr Anita Balakrishnan, have recently conducted a survey on the practice of hepatopancreatobiliary surgery during the COVID-19 pandemic.

-This survey is in response to the inquiries from many of our members who are interested in how HPB surgery is being practised in other parts of Europe and Africa during the pandemic.
-We hope this survey will assist us in building a true picture of what the current situation is within our region and help frame some ideas on how we may be able to work together to optimise the outcomes for our patients in this difficult time.
+This survey was in response to the inquiries from many of our members who are interested in how HPB surgery is being practised in other parts of Europe and Africa during the pandemic.

 E-AHPBA are very pleased to endorse the recently launched IHPBA-COVID Registry.